Delaware artists transform boarded windows into artwork

 As a jazz drummer, he has spent many nights with his back against the other side of that boarded up window, playing with his band, The Whitney Project.

-He releases his debut album, "Life's Dimensions," on Monday with an in-person album release concert at Wilmington's Christina Cultural Arts Center on Friday at 7 p.m.
+He just released his debut album, "Life's Dimensions," on Monday.
 It will also be livestreamed as part of the city's Clifford Brown Year-Round series.

 He couldn't help but think of the old days as Williams painted.